tsarouch/data_science_references_python/README.md

-# python_minutes
+# data science references python

-A collection of small tasks encountered in various research / job activities.
+A collection of small / reference / starting point code for data science tasks encountered in various research / job activities.
 Usually reminding and supporting the fundamental consepts.